A profile of Gus Tugendhat, Tussell founder for City A.M.

 “Government procurement is big business – even the most conservative estimates suggest that 10 per cent of UK GDP is spent on goods, services, or constructions on behalf of the state.

-In the wake of the Carillion scandal, questions about which firms the government awards contracts to – and why it seems to be same old faces – have been correctly asked.
+In the wake of the Carillion scandal, questions about which firms the UK government awards government contracts to – and why it seems to be the same old faces – have been correctly asked.

 Carillion was over-exposed, taking on an unmanageable amount of contracts on too-tight margins.
 This hammered the nail in the outsourcer’s coffin.
 Calls for the government procurement process to be more transparent, to level the playing field, and give SMEs equal opportunity, have been made by think tanks and business groups alike.

 Perhaps unbeknown to said groups, three years ago the government passed a law – the excitingly-named Public Contracts Regulation 2015 – forcing all local and central authorities to publish all procurement data on the Contracts Finder portal.

 But making sense of this deluge of data is easier when you have a whole team dedicated to business development – something few SMEs do.